JamBrain/DairyBox/README.md

 If you're an Ubuntu/Debian user, **DON'T INSTALL VAGRANT AND VIRTUAL BOX USING APT-GET**!
 The repositories for these are **VERY** out of date.
 Most Vagrant setup problems on Linux are because you don't have the latest version.

+5. [optional] Install **Vagrant Cachier** plugin:

+If you're working on DairyBox, and find yourself doing a lot of `vagrant up; vagrant destroy; vagrant up`'s, this plugin will cache packages between destroy's.
+The trade off is it will take more hard drive space (since it has to keep copies of packages).

+    ```
+    vagrant plugin install vagrant-cachier
+    ```

 ## Setup Part 1: DairyBox
 Clone the **DairyBox** repo.